 - Income tax payment on the profits of your business

-- Filing a self-assessment return of tax every year
+- Self-assessment tax return filing every year

 - If you anticipate your total income to more than £83,000 during a year, then you require registering for VAT (Value Added Tax).

 If you are the owner of a limited company, this means that to run your business, you have set up your company.
 The limited company is accountable for all the things it doing and the wealth of your limited company is distinct from your personal wealth.
 This also means that company will get all the profits of the business done by the company and before getting the profit, it has to pay the corporation tax.

 If you own a limited company, then you have to fulfill the various responsibilities of the tax every year.